ChrisMcPherson/fink-security/README.md

 ***

-Fink Security will support a wide array of security collectors, such as:
+Fink Security will support a wide array of data collectors, such as:

 - Facial recognition
 - License plate recognition